 As you approach the Proximity Hotel, you’ll likely notice the 100 solar panels on the roof.
 They are the first hint at the hotel’s vibe, which is of an energy-efficient futuristic factory.
-It touts itself as the “greenest” hotel in America and has cred in this area, as the first in the country to achieve a LEED (Leadership in Environmental and Energy Design) status, back in 2008.
-The hotel has more than 70 sustainable practices, including high-efficiency plumbing to reduce excess water use and wood salvaged from a downed tree, which was used in the bar.
-All that doesn’t mean it isn’t warm and welcoming, because it is.
+It touts itself as the “greenest” hotel in America and has cred in this area, as the first in the country to achieve a LEED (Leadership in Environmental and Energy Design) status from the U.S. Green Building Council, back in 2008.
+The Proximity Hotel has more than 70 sustainable practices, including high-efficiency plumbing to reduce excess water use and wood salvaged from a downed tree, which was used in the bar.
+All that doesn’t mean this Greensboro hotel isn’t warm and welcoming, because it is.
 But, it’s also a beacon for environmentally conscious travelers or ones looking for modern comfort and green space outside of the tourist zone.

-Tucked away from downtown in a quiet area near offices and strip malls
+Tucked away from Greensboro’s downtown in a quiet area near offices and strip malls

 You’ll almost definitely need a car during your visit, but it is possible to walk to a few locations from the hotel.
-One of them is the O.Henry Hotel, owned by the same company as the Proximity, which is named for the writer that called Greensboro home.
-Guests can also take advantage of bike rentals to get to where they want to go.
+One of them is the O.Henry Hotel, owned by the same company as the Proximity Hotel, which is named for the writer that called Greensboro home.
+Guests can also take advantage of bike rentals.

-A few places you can easily reach include:
+A few places you close to the Proximity Hotel include:

-- Lucky 32 Southern Kitchen is a nearby restaurant owned by the company behind the Proximity, open since 1989.
+- Lucky 32 Southern Kitchen is a nearby restaurant owned by the company behind the Proximity Hotel, open since 1989.
 The upscale Southern restaurant has dishes that incorporate local ingredients like fried green tomatoes with blue cheese aioli and shrimp and grits.

-- Another restaurant in the company is Green Valley Grill, located at the O.Henry Hotel, which has European and Mediterranean dishes.
+- Green Valley Grill, located at the O.Henry Hotel, has European and Mediterranean dishes.
 Open all day, menu favorites include the smoked bacon and brie flatbread, pan-seared scallops and root-beer-braised beef short ribs.
 The Wine Spectator award-winning program has over 500 wines.
-The hotel also hosts afternoon tea.

 - Located close to Lucky 32, Osteria is an Italian restaurant that focuses on the cuisine of the country’s Emilia-Romagna region.
 Highlights of the menu include house-made pasta, veal chops and risotto.
 The wine list has over 70 bottles of varying price levels.